DALIFethiAbdellatif/SequenceDetector/README.md

-Sequence detector circuit implemented with verilog :
+This is an overlapping sequence detector implemented using verilog language.
 #### State Table :
 <table>
   <tr>